brightspot/react-examples/ssg-with-webhooks/README.md

 pages/[...path.tsx]
 ```

 Then, to define the list of page paths to be statically generated during the site build, the [getStaticPaths](https://nextjs.org/docs/pages/building-your-application/data-fetching/get-static-paths) function is defined inside the page.

-It uses Apollo Client and a `GetAllPaths` query to get the URL paths of content that already exists in Brightspot.
+It uses Apollo Client and the query defined in step 6 to get the list of all URL paths to the relevant content and then returns that list.

 > **_Note_** The `getStaticPaths` function in this example only adds paths with the `Permalink` type.
 Other path types are ignored.